If you’re looking to open a high interest savings account with an online bank to earn more on your savings, you’re not alone.

 - A decent savings interest rate

 - Link the account to multiple financial institutions

 The HISA is only available as a non-registered account.
 You’ll need to look at other banks if you need a TFSA or RRSP account.

-For example, EQ Bank currently offers a competitive rate of 2.30% on its TFSA and RSP accounts.
+For example, EQ Bank currently offers a competitive rate of 3.00% on its USD, FHSA, TFSA and RSP accounts.
 Click the link below to get started or check my EQ Bank TFSA and RRSP Account Review.

 LBC Digital Chequing Account

 The LBC Digital chequing account has no monthly account fees but pays no interest.
 You get to send or receive unlimited Interac e-Transfers for free and have access to free ATM withdrawals at over 3,500 The Exchange Network ATMs.